A Little Red Flower: Box office

-Controversy
+Plagiarism accusation

 Following its release, several filmgoers claimed that the premise of A Little Red Flower was similar to that of the 2014 film The Fault in Our Stars, which had been produced by the American company Fox 2000 Pictures, and had also never been theatrically released in China.
 The Hollywood Reporter, quoting user posts and comments from Douban, reported on January 13, 2021, that Fox had attempted to create a Chinese remake to The Fault in Our Stars in 2016, with the former president of Fox International Productions, Tomas Jegeus, confirming that a remake was indeed in development at the studio with Yin Lu and Han Yan producing, and Yu Yonggan writing the film's script.

 Shortly after, two official film notices announced that the remake was in the works, but after the controversial acquisition of 21st Century Fox by Disney, which resulted in massive employee layoffs at both companies, created multiple distractions to Disney senior management and ultimately resulted in minimal financial return to shareholders, the studio decided to drop the film in 2018 to work on Dil Bechara, the Indian remake of The Fault in Our Stars.
 In 2018, a notice was released by the Film Administration for a project titled Hopeless in Love, which would be produced by HG Entertainment and Lian Ray Pictures, with a premise similar to the original remake that had been in development.
 In 2020, A Little Red Flower was released from the same production companies, and with Yin Lu producing, Yu Yonggan co-writing, and Han Yan directing, but with no credit or mentions to Fox.
 However, Han said that many of the scenes portrayed in the story were inspired by real-life events that he witnessed himself.
 One scene portrays how Wei Yihang orders a takeaway meal for a stranger who is walking in a daze on the street after losing his daughter to cancer, which he stated was in fact based on an incident he witnessed at the entrance of the Peking University Third Hospital in Beijing.
 Both Disney, who acquired Fox, and A Little Red Flower's co-producer Lian Ray have declined to comment on the matter.